 Tokyo: 東京国立博物館 (not quite as good, but they do display a number of their Silk Road items)

-In the British Museum in London, almost none of Sir Aurel Stein’s finds are displayed.
+In the British Museum in London, almost none of Sir Aurel Stein’s finds are on display.